suhlig/bluemix-letsencrypt/README.md

 Note: During testing, please set `staging` to `true` in order to keep load off the production Let's Encrypt environment and reduce the chance of hitting their rate limits (https://letsencrypt.org/docs/staging-environment/).

-Finally, run `python setup-app.py` to
+Next, log in to Bluemix (e.g. `bx login`), set your target org and space, and finally run `python setup-app.py` to:

 1. push the cf-letsencrypt application
 2. map the routes needed for Let's Encrypt to verify that you own the domain